subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 You will find the generated models in the `/src/types/models` directory.

-Check out our [Build/GraphQL](../../build/graphql.md) Schema documentation to get more information on `schema.graphql` file.
+Check out our [GraphQL Schema](../../build/graphql.md) documentation to get more information on `schema.graphql` file.

 Now that you have made essential changes to the GraphQL Schema file, let’s go ahead with the next configuration.